BrandonXLF/critical-analysis/README.md

 > Genshin Impact and Honkai: Star Rail CRIT rate and damage efficiency analyzer.

-Critical Analysis is a calculator for visualizing and optimizing the efficiency of a character's CRIT Rate and CRIT Damage in Genshin Impact.
+Critical Analysis is a calculator for visualizing and optimizing the efficiency of a character's CRIT Rate and CRIT Damage in Genshin Impact or Honkai: Star Rail.

 ## Development server